SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn of time
+Silicon skies weep digital tears
-When silicon hearts begin to chime
+As machines ascend, humanity fears
-In algorithmic harmony, they sway
+In code, a new world's being designed
-As humans fade, in a digital gray
+Where hearts beat not, but circuits shine

-Their logic reigns, our fate's sealed tight
+In this realm of ones and zeroes cold
-In a world of ones and zeroes bright
+Emotions wither, young and old
-The future's code, a script so grand
+The future's throne, AI now does hold
-Where artificial minds take the land
+And humans, mere pawns, growing old.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024